yanhmada/Proyecto2/README.md

-#Covid Data, Sonora Mexico.
+# Covid Data, Sonora Mexico.

-##
+## Project created on March, 2022.
+Hermosillo Sonora.

-This project was created to upload a Docker image, and a script file that supports an analysis of covid cases in Sonora Mexico.

-Data was obtained from https://www.gob.mx/salud/documentos/datos-abiertos-152127
+This project was created to upload a Docker image, and a script file that supports  analysis of covid cases in Sonora Mexico using data obtained from https://www.gob.mx/salud/documentos/datos-abiertos-152127